controversy187/todoist-adk/README.md

 - **Todoist Integration**: The agents can interact with the Todoist API to manage tasks, projects, and comments.
 - **Google Calendar Integration**: The agents can manage Google Calendar events.
 - **Smart Prioritization**: The `SmartPrioritizationAgent` uses a RIN (Recency, Impact, Next-Action Effort) framework to help users prioritize their tasks.
-- **Focus Mode**: The `FocusModeAgent` helps users focus on a single task by hiding all other tasks.
 - **Morning Briefing**: The `MorningBriefingAgent` provides a summary of the day's priorities.
 - **Project Planning**: The `ProjectManagerAgent` can break down complex goals into actionable tasks.